lesurp/slam_viewer/README.md

 ## For all inputs

-1. Data is for read from an hardcoded file called `data` located in the current directory.
+1. Data is loaded by default from a file called `data` , or from argv[2] if it's defined
 2. Values should be floats
 3. Whitespace separated (\\t or spaces etc.)
 4. unless specified, any other character will invalidate the line (ie ignore it)